godsxfinger/Python-Shellshock/README.md

 This repository contains a Python script that demonstrates shellcode injection into a running process using the Windows API.
 This technique is often used in ethical hacking and penetration testing to understand vulnerabilities and develop stronger defenses.

+# Disclaimer

+This code is intended for educational purposes only.
+The author is not responsible for any misuse of this code.
+Use responsibly and ethically.

 ## Features

 - Opens a target process with specified permissions